Lavicola/2023-amse-lavicola/project/project-plan.md

 # Project Plan

 ## Summary
-Germany recognized e-mobility as an important technology for itself and its economy at an early stage.
-Policymakers have continued to roll out several action plans to promote e-mobility, but what impact have these plans had in reality? this analysis shows the actual effects of the following German action plans on e-mobility:<br>
+Analysis of the charger infrastructure and the registration of BEV in Germany from 2009 - 2022
 ## Rationale
+Germany recognized e-mobility as core technology for itself and the industry at an early stage.
+In 2009, the National Electromobility Development Plan of the Federal Government was adopted, which was to ensure in 3 phases that Germany takes a leading role in electromobility.
+The analysis shows the goal for the three defined phases in the area of infrastructure and vehicles and then shows the reality for these years.
+In addition the analysis also shows the results after 2020.
 ## Datasources

 ### Datasource1: Liste der Ladesäulen